Dirty Freehub

 *

-Bend has a number of super secret little paths, many of them are gravel and a few follow canal roads.
-So while this route isn’t in the mold of one of our classic five star rides, we recommend you give it a go.
+Bend has a number of super secret paths.
+Many are gravel and a few follow canal roads.
+While this route isn’t in the mold of one of our classic five-star rides, we recommend you give it a go.
 Why?
+It is a special ride that showcases the culture, history, and heritage of Bend, Dirty Freehub’s home town.

-• To inspire you to leave that car at home (you will be shocked by how fast you can zip around town).
+• The route will inspire you to leave your car at home.
+(You will be shocked by how quickly you can zip around town on two wheels.)

-• It is a great route for testing your navigation skills!
-Way better than being in the middle of the Ochoco National Forest where you have no phone coverage and rarely see cars!
+• This is a great route for testing your navigation skills.
+Tis way better than being in the middle of the Ochoco National Forest, where you have no phone coverage and rarely see cars!

 Read More